-Over the last decade poultry industry in India has been growing at an enormous pace is being considered now as the fastest growing sectors of livestock with the latest annual growth rate of 16.81 % (Anon- 2021)not listed in references?.
-This sector is involved in high levels of concentrated inputs because of intensive production system and hence generates volumes of waste in the form of dead birds; litter manure etc(define). when such waste is kept as such for a long time it will be associated with air, water and soil pollution (why different fonts?)
-(Benali and Kudra, 2002).
-Poultry manure when excreted immediately starts producing ammonia gas which causes ill effects on the performance of live birds and the working staff associated with it English correction of this sentence (Pierson et al., 2001; Zhang and Lau, 2007; Amon et al., 2006).
-At present, in Kashmir Valley poultry sector has also many issues like social, environmental and economic associated with it and are currently faced by the farmers.
-Thus the waste generated needs guick and prompt removal and scientific disposal from the farm premises to avoid different menaces like smell, flies etc (Bolan, 2010).
+Over the last decade poultry industry in India has been growing at an enormous pace is being considered now as the fastest growing sectors of livestock with the latest annual growth rate of 16.81 % (Anon.
+2021).
+This sector is involved in high levels of concentrated inputs because of intensive production system and hence generates volumes of waste in the form of dead birds; litter manure (including saw dust and droppings). when such waste is kept as such for a long time it will be associated with air, water and soil pollution (Benali and Kudra, 2002).
+Poultry manure when excreted starts producing ammonia gas which causes ill effects on the performance of live birds and the working staff associated with it (Pierson et al., 2001; Zhang and Lau, 2007; Amon et al., 2006).
+At present in Kashmir Valley poultry sector has also many issues like social, environmental and economic associated with it and are currently faced by the farmers.
+Thus the waste generated needs quick and prompt removal and scientific disposal from the farm premises to avoid different menaces like smell, flies etc (Bolan, 2010).
 By selecting a suitable waste disposal method will minimize the different problems associated with the traditional methods (Baba et al., 2018 and Sheikh et al, 2018).